ad2ien/ideal-wages-calculator/README.md

 ## Contribute

-I reckon I'm not good with shapes and colors, any help welcome.
-If you want to get in touch : here's a contact :
+I'm not the one to complain to if you know people who should be paid more.
+But any suggestion or contribution is welcome.

-## todo list
+## Todo list

 - [x] data from file
 - [x] bug a step behind